-Retina diseases include disorders affecting the retina, which is a delicate, light-sensitive membrane lining the interior surface of the eye responsible for the conversion of light into visual signals.
+Retina diseases include disorders affecting the retina, a thin, light-sensitive membrane lining the interior surface of the eye responsible for the conversion of light into visual signals.
 Since the retina is the most essential tissue within the eyeball, dysfunction or total failure in its physiological function could well result in high loss of visual acuity, or even blindness.
-Various forms of diseases of the retina include age-related macular degeneration, diabetic retinopathy, retinal detachment, and retinal vein occlusion.
+Diseases of the retina come in various forms such as age-related macular degeneration, diabetic retinopathy, and others like detachment of the retina and occlusion of the retinal vein.

 Cases have been on the increase, especially due to aging populations and in those with other chronic conditions such as diabetes.
 Early detection of diseases of the retina is increased by the understanding of the diseases.